awsdocs/amazon-rds-user-guide/doc_source/CHAP_BestPractices.md

 ## Best Practices for Working with MariaDB Storage Engines<a name="CHAP_BestPractices.MariaDB"></a>

 The point\-in\-time restore and snapshot restore features of Amazon RDS for MariaDB require a crash\-recoverable storage engine\.
 Although MariaDB supports multiple storage engines with varying capabilities, not all of them are optimized for crash recovery and data durability\.
 For example, although Aria is a crash\-safe replacement for MyISAM, it might still prevent a point\-in\-time restore or snapshot restore from working as intended\.
 This might result in lost or corrupt data when MariaDB is restarted after a crash\.
 InnoDB \(for version 10\.2 and higher\) and XtraDB \(for version 10\.0 and 10\.1\) are the recommended and supported storage engines for MariaDB DB instances on Amazon RDS\.
 If you still choose to use Aria with Amazon RDS, following the steps outlined in [Automated Backups with Unsupported MariaDB Storage Engines](USER_WorkingWithAutomatedBackups.md#Overview.BackupDeviceRestrictionsMariaDB) can be helpful in certain scenarios for snapshot restore functionality\.

+## Best Practices for Working with Oracle<a name="CHAP_BestPractices.Oracle"></a>

+For information about best practices for working with Amazon RDS for Oracle, see [ Best Practices for Running Oracle Database on Amazon Web Services](https://docs.aws.amazon.com/aws-technical-content/latest/oracle-database-aws-best-practices/introduction.html) and the video [ Running Oracle Databases on Amazon RDS](https://www.youtube.com/watch?reload=9&v=GMVKBjXjp20)\.

 ## Best Practices for Working with PostgreSQL<a name="CHAP_BestPractices.PostgreSQL"></a>